Brand Strategy

 The Importance of Brand Guidelines

-Your brand guidelines should be a “living document” that dictates everything from the visual elements of your logo to the specific tone of voice used in your emails.
+Your brand guidelines should be a “living document” that dictates everything from your logo’s visual elements to the specific tone of voice in your emails.
 Without strict brand guidelines, your brand will inevitably suffer from “entropy”—a gradual decline in consistency across different platforms.

 Building a Brand Toolkit